solana-mobile/solana-mobile-doc-site/docs/getting-started/quickstart.md

 ## Choose a development framework

-Currently, the Solana Mobile SDK can be installed as a dependency for Android apps built in React Native and Android Native.
-In the future, there will be support for additional frameworks like Flutter/Dart.
+Currently, the Solana Mobile SDK is primarily supported for Android apps built in React Native and Android Native.
+In particular,  **Mobile Wallet Adapter** has a React Native and an Android library maintained by the Solana Mobile team.

 <CardLayout>
     <Card